gsyates1/ha-roborock-control-panel/instructions.md

       repeat: 1
 ```
 	3. Watch which room the vacuum goes to.
 Hit the vacuum's return to dock button.
-	4. Repeat for each unknown room recording the IDs.
+	4. Repeat for each unknown room, recording the IDs.
 3. Create the room mapping script.
 	1. Create a new script in HA.
 	2. Copy the contents of the scripts/create_vacuum_room_number_map.yaml file from this repository into your script.